JDBDT/jdbdt/src/site/markdown/DBAssertions.md

 	assertState(expected);

 ## Data set assertions
+<a name="DataSetAssertions"></a>

-A data set assertion verifies that two data sets are equivalent.
+A data set assertion verifies that two given data sets are equivalent.
-It is performed using the `assertEquals` method.
+This can be done using the `assertEquals` method.

 *Illustration*